18F/uswds-jekyll/pages/guide/software.md

 ### Option 2: Request a new module be installed

 If you need software that you think will be useful to many SCINet users you can request that the software be installed as a module.
-Doing this requires an agency-level security review and takes a few weeks. modules can be requested through this [Software request form](https://e.arsnet.usda.gov/sites/OCIO/scinet/Lists/Software%20Approval/Main1.aspx) (eAuthentication required, non-ARS users should contact their sponsor).
+Doing this requires an agency-level security review and takes a few weeks.
+Modules can be requested with the [Software request form](https://e.arsnet.usda.gov/sites/OCIO/scinet/Lists/Software%20Approval/Main1.aspx) (eAuthentication required, non-ARS users should contact their sponsor).

 ## Ceres Command-line Software Managed by the Module System